alcir-junior-caju/study-english/presentation.md

 > **Language items:** simple present, personal information, likes and dislikes.

+> _My priority is to study and work._
+>
+> _I like watching My Hero Academia together my daughter and playing videogame with her._
+>
+> _I don't like to work hard.
+I wish I had more time to do other things._

 # Life Mission Statement

 What is your life mission statement?